I am a Computer Science Senior at the Indian Institute of

 training data, resulting in biased or unfair predictions,

 particularly in safety-critical applications.
-While conventional
+While

-bias mitigation methods typically require retraining from
+conventional bias mitigation methods typically require

-model correction.
-In this work, we explore the trifecta of
+alternative for post-hoc model correction.
+In this work, we

-efficiency, fairness, and model utility post unlearning via
+utility post unlearning via

 Bias-Aware Machine Unlearning, a paradigm that

-selectively forgets biased samples or feature representations to
+selectively forgets biased samples or feature representations

-address various forms of bias in vision models.
+to address various forms of bias in vision models.